HEARTBEATS playlist cover

 How should I pace myself running to HEARTBEATS?

-What kind of run is this playlist designed for?
+What type of run is HEARTBEATS best for?

-Why is the BPM so much slower than other running playlists?
+Why is the BPM so slow for a running playlist?

-Why does Wild Ones appear three times on a thirteen-track playlist?
+Why does Wild Ones appear three times on this playlist?